easonlcheng/easonlcheng.github.com/index.md

 `RA recruitment:` I am looking for Postdoc and Research Assistants to work together computational biology and bioinformatics.
 Please email me if interested.

 ## Research Interests:
-* Identifying coding & non-coding biomarkers and signatures for complicated diseases.
+* Diagnostic and prognostic biomarker identification.
 * Moonlighting RNAs and proteins.
-* Understanding how gene networks are structured in diseases by combining computational algorithms and biological context.
-* Quantifying and characterizing gene products in different genetic backgrounds and physiological conditions through subcellular localization, interaction diversity, and expression dynamics in cells.
+* Systems biololgy and network analysis.
 * Microbiota and metagenome.
+* Multiomics.

 ## Education:
 * Jan 2014 – Jan 2018, PhD (Computational Biology), Department of Computer Science and Engineering, The Chinese University of Hong Kong.